Rachel Olson

 Rachel has worked as a consultant for the LINKS (Local and Indigenous Knowledge Systems) program at UNESCO in Paris, France and at the First Nations Centre at the National Aboriginal Health Organization on their maternal care file.
 She works closely with the National Aboriginal Council of Midwives (NACM) as a researcher and writer for their Aboriginal Health and Human Resource Initiative projects.

-At Firelight, Rachel is a technical lead of the Traditional Knowledge and Use Study team, and the lead on Health-related projects.
+At Firelight, Rachel is a technical lead of the Indigenous Knowledge Research (IKR) team, and the lead on Health-related projects.
 She has authored numerous Traditional Knowledge (TK) / Traditional Land Use (TLU) reports for First Nation communities in BC, Alberta, and the NWT.
 Her work has focused on knowledge and use in relation to a number of different industries including: pipelines, wind farms, and mining.
-She has also testified at environmental review board hearings on Firelight TUS methods, analysis, and assessment.
+She has also testified at environmental review board hearings on Firelight IKR methods, analysis, and assessment.